burningserenity/mongo_tutorial/mongo shell tutorial.md

   use books
   db.orwell.method

+Here are some CRUD operations:

-To read a document, simply do:
+To Read a document, simply do:

   db.collection.find() // Returns all documents in a collection,
   // unless parameters are specified.
 Will return all documents matching the